charset/WeChart/README.md

 Online Test on WECHAT mini programme aka ``WMP`` with multiple choice and multiple choices.

 `` single selection and multiple selection ``

-This WMP is a front-end page entry.
-Services are required as: ''https://github.com/charset/OnlineDeja''